sbacchim/RandomFriends/README.md

 # RandomFriends

-A simple Android app for searching and adding fake users.
+My first project, a simple Android app for searching and adding fake users.

 This app allows the user to gather a list of randomly generated users, scroll through it, selecting a single user to get details and adding him or her to the phone contacts.